-His favorite hobby was to discuss literature or Confucianism with knowledgeable officials in his palace.
+His favorite hobby was discussing literature or Confucianism with knowledgeable officials in his palace.

-Under his reign, the population quadrupled, the productivity increased and prosperity was brought back.
+Under his reign, the population quadrupled, productivity increased and prosperity was brought back.

 Liu Xiu left the world when he was old, peacefully, surrounded by his beloved family, loyal officials, and friends.

 His son and grandson were two excellent emperors as well; their ruling period was a famous, prosperous era in the history of China.